Plaza

 A Guidebook to the Talkies of Bombay is a daring

-The Bombay Canteen, Please See and
+collaboration between The Bombay Canteen, Please See and

 Bombaywalla Historical Works.🍹